 Just a 2 bar long riff, it outlines a single-note motif that is super catchy and easy to play.
 You’ll be using a clean tone here, but one thing to note is that the sound is quite trebly.
 So as tempting as it might be, this song will probably sound the most authentic if you play it on your bridge pickup instead of your neck.

 Click Here for tab for Layla by Eric Clapton

 One of Eric’s most famous songs, originally recorded by Derek and the Dominos.
 But it was really this version which was written between Eric Clapton and Jim Gordon that added a lot of new elements and contrasting movements to bring the song up a notch.
-It was also famously made into an acoustic version which they received a grammy award for.
+It was also famously made into an acoustic version, for which they received a Grammy award.

-You can choose to play this either on electric or acoustic guitar, the riff is played the same way on both.
-It requires some simple use of hammer ons and pull offs, as well as some very cool sounding full bends which is a great way of easing into some more blues-like phrasing if you are a beginner.
+You can play this either on electric or acoustic guitar, the riff is played the same way on both.
+It requires some simple use of hammer-ons and pull-offs, as well as some very cool sounding full bends, which is a great way of easing into some more blues-like phrasing if you are a beginner.

-The opening riff of this song uses some arpeggios which are outlining some sus2 chords, these are essentially chords that have had their major or minor third removed so they don’t necessarily sit in a major or minor key giving them this unresolved, hanging, or ‘suspended’ feel.
+The opening riff uses some arpeggios, which are outlining some sus2 chords.
+These are essentially chords that have had their major or minor third removed, so they don’t necessarily sit in a major or minor key, giving them this unresolved, hanging, or ‘suspended’ feel.

 One by Metallica